energietransitie/needforheat-generic-firmware/docs/releasing/building.md

 # Building firmware

-To build firmware for a Twomes measurement device, first open the root folder of the firmware directory in Visual Studio Code.
+To build firmware for a NeedForHeat measurement device, first open the root folder of the firmware directory in Visual Studio Code.

 ## Building firmware
 1. Click the PlatformIO Icon (the little alien in the left of the screen).